 Snow and Ice Removal

 The Albany Snow Hotline “476-SNOW” provides information on Snow Emergencies and winter weather events.
+Sign up to receive text or email alerts on snow emergencies here.

 When a major snow event occurs, a snow emergency will be declared.
 Normal parking regulations are temporarily suspended.
 Parking is only allowed on the even side of the street for the first 24 hours.
 After 24 hours from the start of the snow emergency residents must move their vehicles to the odd numbered side of streets for the next 24 hours or until the emergency is declared over.
 Once the snow emergency is officially declared over, all normal parking rules and regulations will be in effect.
 In the event that your car is found to be in violation and towed during a snow emergency please call the Albany Police Department at 518-438-4000.